cciw-uk/data-protection/01 Decisions and actions document.rst

   log-based analytics on our own servers that don't have any privacy concerns - much more basic than what Google Analytics provides, but that's fine for us).

-* We should start from the premise that in CCiW, when it comes to computers, everyone is using their own "device".
+* We should start from the premise that in CCiW, when it comes to computers, all our volunteers are using their own "device".
 The only system that is easy for us to secure is the central CCiW database that is part of the website.
 We should design processes that make the most of this centrally controllable database, and understand that most other devices will not be easily controlled.
-So, for the most part, **CCiW staff should be protected from the need to have sensitive data on their own devices**.
+So, for the most part, **CCiW volunteers should be protected from the need to have sensitive data on their own devices**.

 * For this reason, a large part of the responsibility for understanding and implementing GDPR will fall to the web master/web developers.